Last Updated on

 Baskets and Boxes

-I grabbed a couple of woven baskets from Home Sense for storing snacks in.
+I grabbed a couple of Woven storage baskets for storing snacks in.
 Which I have to say actually makes them WAY TOO ACCESSIBLE!
 Oops!
-I also keep the chip clips atttached to the edge of the basket so you don’t need to go hunting for them – details 😉
+I also keep the chip clips attached to the edge of the basket so you don’t need to go hunting for them – details 😉

 The other thing that I wanted was 2 or 3 baskets for personalized storage.
 Think of this as your junk drawer.
 And yes, I already have one of these, but I would like to relocate some of it to this space.
 One of the things that I love about baskets, is that they are such good mess containers.
 We seem to always have half eaten dog treats, and toys laying around.
 And it’s so much easier to tidy them up if they have a home.
 Here is the one for Sage and Angus’s toys and treats, that sits in our living room.
 Sage just barks at it when she wants me to get it down for her 🙂 Hmmm, who is in charge here ?